w3althambition/bradtraversy-loan-calc-app/readme.md

 - Shows how while loop is faster than clearing the innerHTML.
 - Uses DOMContentLoaded to trigger task loading.

-The web app can be viewed **[here](https://w3althambition.github.io/bradtraversy-projects-collection/modernJS-todotask-app/index.html)**.
+The completed website can be viewed **[here](https://w3althambition.github.io/bradtraversy-projects-collection/modernJS-todotask-app/index.html)**.

 ## loan-calc-app (modern-js)